 In doing market research, we saw that people were fairly satisfied with our performance and they were making inquiries as to how they could apply the research findings in their business.
 Simply put, they wanted our consultation.
-Consequently, we decided to provide consultation service as well which included value chain analysis, business model development, strategic assistance, investment advisory among others.
+Consequently, we decided to provide consultation services as well which included value chain analysis, business model development, strategic assistance, and investment advisory among others.

 Our company took on a new positioning during 2014.
 The verticals were getting into a firm shape.
 We began to work closely with various organizations in the public sector and the development sector.
-Several international players like the Boston Consulting Group (BCG), PricewaterhouseCoopers (PwC), Ricardo Energy and Environment started collaborating with us.
+Several international players like the Boston Consulting Group (BCG), PricewaterhouseCoopers (PwC), Ricardo Energy, and Environment started collaborating with us.

-Later on, besides the research and consulting services, our customers started to request us to help them with implementing the strategic decisions.
+Later on, besides the research and consulting services, our customers started to request us to help them with implementing strategic decisions.
 So, that became another product vertical for us.
-We provide assistance to companies with resource acquisition, capacity building, and efficient training programs and so on.
+We provide assistance to companies with resource acquisition, capacity building, efficient training programs, and so on.
 One of the largest implementation projects that we have been doing includes Unnoty, a robust SME accelerator program, supported by USAID Agriculture Value Chain.

 While running the SME accelerator program, we realized that most of the current startups in Bangladesh are technology-focused, and concentrated in and around the capital.
 But Dhaka isn’t the whole country, and the small and medium enterprises that are spread all across Bangladesh actually comprise the lion’s share of the economy.
 We wanted to bring these SMEs into our network and provide them services to help scale up their businesses.

 To start with, we chose to work on agro-SMEs.
 We decided to apply our very own business model, Smart Capital that we developed for SMEs in line with the Silicon Valley model.
-Therefore, as a new vertical, we opened up LightCastle Impact, an impact investment arm that aims to accelerate the growth of the small and medium businesses through smart and growth-oriented capital and ecosystem development.
+Therefore, as a new vertical, we opened up LightCastle Impact, an impact investment arm that aims to accelerate the growth of small and medium businesses through smart and growth-oriented capital and ecosystem development.
 It was started in late 2017.

 Another initiative that we have undertaken recently is LightCastle Center for Advanced Learning (LCAL).
 While working with private and development sector organizations, we observed a need for awareness of analytics among the professionals.
 We understood that we could educate the workforce about the significance and basics of data analysis and communication by introducing a training program, that is highly quantitative in nature.
-LCAL came as a result of such an endeavor where we are currently offering courses on business and market analytics, project management, financial modeling among others.
+LCAL came as a result of such an endeavor where we are currently offering courses on business and market analytics, project management, and financial modeling among others.